 What is Unitarian Universalism?

 Briefly, Unitarian Universalism is a covenantal, not a creedal, faith.
 We all come together to share our common beliefs that life is holy and each person is worthy.
 We are non-judgmental and inclusive, and we celebrate everyone’s different backgrounds and religious beliefs.
-But what holds us all together is wanting to search for meaning, growing as individuals, and serving the community.
+But what holds us all together is wanting to search for meaning, growing as individuals, being respectful of each other, and serving the community.

 What do UUs believe in?

 We affirm and promote seven main principles.
-Simply put, they are:
+Simply worded, they are:

 • People should be treated fairly and kindly;